reiterate-app/mastodon-social/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+To install without bundle (eg from a raw repository), update `lib/version.rb` to the new version number, commit your changes, and create a new tag in git.
+Push the changes with `--tags` to GitHub.
+Then run `rake install` to build the new gem package, and
+`gem push pkg/<packagename>` to publish it to RubyGems.
+Lastly, create a new release on GitHub with the same version number.

 ## Contributing